officelearn/azure-docs.sv-se/articles/expressroute/expressroute-howto-coexist-resource-manager.md

 ## <a name="limits-and-limitations"></a>Gränser och begränsningar
 * **Transit-routing stöds inte.** Du kan inte routa (via Azure) mellan ditt lokala nätverk som ansluter via plats-till-plats-VPN och ditt lokala nätverk som ansluter via ExpressRoute.
 * **Basic-SKU-gatewayen stöds inte.** Du måste använda en icke-Basic SKU-gateway för både [ExpressRoute-gatewayen](expressroute-about-virtual-network-gateways.md) och [VPN-gatewayen](../vpn-gateway/vpn-gateway-about-vpngateways.md).
-* **Enbart routebaserad VPN-gateway stöds.** Du måste använda en Route-baserad [VPN-gateway](../vpn-gateway/vpn-gateway-about-vpngateways.md).
-Du kan också använda en Route-baserad VPN-gateway med en VPN-anslutning som kon figurer ATS för "principbaserade trafik väljare" enligt beskrivningen i [Anslut till flera principbaserade VPN-enheter](../vpn-gateway/vpn-gateway-connect-multiple-policybased-rm-ps.md).
+* **Enbart routebaserad VPN-gateway stöds.** You must use a route-based [VPN gateway](../vpn-gateway/vpn-gateway-about-vpngateways.md).
+You also can use a route-based VPN gateway with a VPN connection configured for 'policy-based traffic selectors' as described in [Connect to multiple policy-based VPN devices](../vpn-gateway/vpn-gateway-connect-multiple-policybased-rm-ps.md).
 * **Statiska vägar ska konfigureras för din VPN-gateway.** Om ditt lokala nätverk är anslutet både till ExpressRoute och en plats-till-plats-VPN så måste du ha konfigurerat en statisk väg i ditt lokala nätverk för att routa plats-till-plats-VPN-anslutningen till det offentliga Internet.
-* **VPN Gateway som standard i ASN 65515 om inget värde anges.** Azure VPN Gateway stöder BGP-routningsprotokollet.
-Du kan ange ASN (AS Number) för ett virtuellt nätverk genom att lägga till-ASN-växeln.
-Om du inte anger den här parametern är standardvärdet som antal 65515.
-Du kan använda valfritt ASN för konfigurationen, men om du väljer något annat än 65515 måste du återställa gatewayen för att inställningen ska börja gälla.
+* **VPN Gateway defaults to ASN 65515 if not specified.** Azure VPN Gateway supports the BGP routing protocol.
+You can specify ASN (AS Number) for a virtual network by adding the -Asn switch.
+If you don't specify this parameter, the default AS number is 65515.
+You can use any ASN for the configuration, but if you select something other than 65515, you must reset the gateway for the setting to take effect.

 ## <a name="configuration-designs"></a>Konfigurationsdesign
 ### <a name="configure-a-site-to-site-vpn-as-a-failover-path-for-expressroute"></a>Konfigurera en VPN för plats till plats som en redundanssökväg för ExpressRoute